Highways in Greece: A2 (Egnatia Odos)

 A2 Motorway Tunnels between Kozani and Veria.

 The A2 motorway, also called Egnatia Odos (Egnatia Motorway), is a motorway situated in northern Greece, connecting several major cities on the way.
-It starts at the port of Igoumenitsa and ends at Kipoi border crossing with Turkey.
+It starts at the port of Igoumenitsa and ends at the Kipoi border crossing with Turkey.
+It is the longest motorway in Greece.

 Part of its length, a section of about 360 km (220 mi) from Evros to Thessaloniki, parallels the ancient Roman Via Egnatia, which ran from modern Durrës in Albania to Thessaloniki and thence to Byzantium (now Istanbul, Turkey).
-The project has therefore been dubbed a modern Via Egnatia (in Greek, Egnatia Odos / Εγνατία Οδός).
+The project has therefore officially adopted the Greek name of the Via Egnatia (Egnatia Odos / Εγνατία Οδός).
 However, the parallel is not exact; the original Via Egnatia was much longer (1,120 km / 696 miles) and its western section, from Thessaloniki to the Adriatic Sea, ran much further north than the modern road.

-Specifically, there are auxiliary routes to Albania and Bulgaria, with the main route leading to Turkey.
+There are auxiliary routes to Albania and Bulgaria, with the main route leading to Turkey.
 North Macedonia is accessed through the A1 (AThE), as described above, or via the A27 (see below).
-Another auxiliary route runs close to the Evros river in the prefecture of the same name, reaching a point where Greece's, Turkey's and Bulgaria's borders meet.
-Some of those auxiliary routes are not yet motorways, but typical 2-lane expressways, although they are of considerably higher quality than other similar expressways in the rest of Greece.
+Some of these auxiliary routes are not yet fully motorways, but typical 2-lane national roads, although they are of considerably higher quality than other similar roads in the rest of Greece.
 The project (including most of the auxiliary routes), was completed in 2009, with the length of the main route being 670 kilometers or 416 miles, making it the longest motorway in Greece.